Age Suggestion

 No

-There is no official recommendation for when nutritional yeast may be served to babies, but that’s pretty common with processed foods.
-The available research suggests that nutritional yeast may be introduced as soon as your baby is ready to start solids, which is generally around 6 months of age.
+Nutritional yeast may be introduced as soon as baby is ready to start solids, which is generally around 6 months of age.

-Nutritional yeast is the same strain of fungus as baker’s and brewer’s yeast, but it is dead, meaning that its fermentation and leavening properties are inactive.
+Nutritional yeast is the same strain of fungus as baker’s and brewer’s yeast, but unlike those other varieties, this yeast’s fermentation and leavening properties are inactive.
 To make nutritional yeast, the fungus is added to a glucose-rich mixture, typically molasses and water, where it ferments and develops proteins.
-Once the yeast has matured, it is harvested, pasteurized, sterilized, and boosted with added nutrients before being dried and processed into flakes, granules, or powders.
+Once the yeast has matured, it is harvested, pasteurized, sterilized, and mixed with added nutrients before being dried and processed into flakes, granules, or powders.

 No, nutritional yeast is not considered a common allergen.
 However, it is possible to develop an allergy to saccharomyces cerevisiae, the source of nutritional yeast.
 In sensitive individuals, ingesting the yeast may worsen eczema and inhaling the powdered form of the yeast may trigger asthma symptoms.